-With Progress Sitefinity Digital Experience Cloud, you can track interactions of contacts across websites, hosted on multiple domains.
-Thus, you better grasp the customer journey that may span across different websites and understand how digital resources and the different types of visitors on your sites affect marketing goals.
+With Sitefinity Insight, you can track interactions of visitors across websites hosted on multiple domains.
+Thus, you better understand the customer journey that may span across different websites and understand how digital resources and the different types of visitors on your sites affect marketing goals.

 NOTE: You can also track interactions across domains and their sub-domains.
 For more details, see Sub-domain tracking.

-In this section, you learn how to implement tracking of contacts behavior across the multiple domains you own.
-You understand the relationship between contacts, subjects, and subject mapping and then implement a cross-domain tracking sample code to track your Sitefinity CMS sites.
+In this section, you will learn how to implement tracking of visitors' behavior across multiple domains.
+You understand the relationship between visitors, subjects, and subject mapping and then implement a cross-domain tracking sample code to track your Sitefinity CMS sites.

 The following sections describe the three main components in cross-domain tracking that you can see in the diagram below.

-The data center is a single unit holding the data from one or more data sources, or, in this particular case, domains.
-For more information, see Create data centers.
+A data center is a single unit holding the data from one or more data sources, or, in this particular case, domains.
+For more information, see Manage data centers.

-Each of the set of domains that you track with Digital Experience Cloud not only supplies data but also sends JSONP requests to a URL on the mapping domain.
-Requests are sent once a contact lands on the tracked domain and the contact's subject is not mapped to a corresponding global Digital Experience Cloud contact.
+Each of the set of domains that you track with Sitefinity Insight not only supplies data but also sends JSONP requests to a URL on the mapping domain.
+Requests are sent when a visitor lands on the tracked domain and the visitor's subject is mapped to a corresponding global Sitefinity Insight contact.

 NOTE: The tracked domain only sends a request if it does not detect a dedicated mapping cookie that confirms a previous mapping happened.

 The JSONP request has the following query parameters: